-This fellowship is for a psychology doctoral graduate who is seeking advanced training in university or college counseling center work.
-The position is full time (40 hours/week) for one calendar year.
+The fellowship is for a psychology doctoral graduate who is seeking advanced training in university or college counseling center work.
+The position is full time for one calendar year at the downtown Chicago campus.
 The start date is in early August.
-The duties include: providing individual (both short-term and long-term), couples, and group counseling; initial intake interviews; crisis intervention; case management; consultation and outreach with students, faculty, staff and parents; possible supervision of practicum students; and other duties as assigned.
+The clinical duties include: providing individual (both short-term and long-term), couples and group counseling; initial intake interviews; crisis intervention; case management; and consultation with students, faculty, staff and parents; possible supervision of practicum students; and other duties as assigned.
 The Fellow will spend at least 60% of her or his time providing clinical services.

 The Fellowship is designed to provide both generalist training and specialized experience working with a diverse population of university students regarding a range of mental health and developmental concerns.
 The Fellow will participate in a clinical training seminar, staff meetings, and intake disposition team meetings.
-In addition, the Fellow will have the opportunity to act in a leadership role in one or more areas of service, specifically outreach, training, and/or general Center administration.
+In addition, the Fellow may have the opportunity to take an active role in one or more areas of service, specifically outreach, training, and/or general Center administration.

 Clinical Experience: The Postdoctoral fellow will have the opportunity to develop advanced clinical skills with a highly diverse client population across many domains including presenting problems, psychopathology, and development and life-stage issues; socioeconomic, cultural, racial and religious backgrounds and sexual orientations; and educational and career interests.
 Post-doctoral fellowship experiences include:

-Training and Supervisory Experience: Participation in the extern interview, selection, and orientation training process and supervision of extern and peer advocate (student worker) outreach and wellness programming are potential opportunities, depending on interest and availability.
+Training and Supervisory Experience: Fellows may also have the opportunity to participation in the extern selection and orientation training process, group supervision of externs and peer advocates, and conducting seminars on outreach and diversity.
+These opportunities will be provided depending on interest and availability.

 The Counseling Center staff is committed to training and shares the philosophy that supervision and mentoring are essential in helping a post-doctoral candidate to advance in professional confidence, competence, and autonomy.
 Our goal is to support and prepare new professionals to move forward with skill, creativity, and flexibility into professional positions in a range of settings, with a focus on counseling centers.